VanJS/hacktoberfest-madlibs/stories/driving-tips.md

-Driving a car can be fun if you follow this [adjective] advice:
+Driving a car can be fun if you follow this unfun advice:

 When approaching a [noun] on the right, always blow your [noun].